rangle/angular-training-slides/slides/src/content/hello-world-app.md

 ## Angular 2 Modules

-- Are a collection of components, directives, pipes and services (aka elements)
+- Collection of components, directives, pipes and services (aka elements)
 - Provide a mechanism to group related pieces of functionality within our application
 - There are 4 types of modules:
   - The root module (there's only one in an app)
   - Feature modules (optional)
-  - Built-in modules (BrowserModule, FormsModule, etc.)
+  - Built-in modules (`BrowserModule`, `FormsModule`, etc.)
-  - Third party modules (AngularMaterial)
+  - Third party modules (`AngularMaterial`)
-- An Angular 2 application is a collection of modules, starting from the RootModule
+- An Angular 2 application is a collection of modules, starting from the root module
 - Modules can import other modules to extend functionality

 ---